The Night of the Hunter (film): Filming

 Principal photography of The Night of the Hunter began on August 15 and ended on October 7, 1954, a total of 36 days of shooting.
 Laughton kept the editor and musical composer on set during filming, which was very uncommon at the time.
-Mitchum originally suggested Laughton to shoot the film in authentic Appalachian locations, but the director could not afford the budget to do on-location shooting.
-Besides, he wanted to create the film's unique look on Hollywood sound stages and found what he was looking for at Pathé, Republic Studios, and the Rowland V. Lee ranch in the San Fernando Valley.
-Certain cutaway shots and compositing shots were shot in West Virginia.
+Mitchum originally suggested that Laughton shoot the film in authentic Appalachian locations, but there was insufficient budget to do on-location shooting.
+Besides, Laughton wanted to create the film's unique look on Hollywood sound stages and found what he was looking for at Pathé, Republic Studios, and the Rowland V. Lee ranch in the San Fernando Valley.
+Certain cutaway shots and compositing shots were filmed in West Virginia.
 Laughton hired Terry Sanders as second unit director in order to scout and shoot the river scenes because he had recently directed an Academy Award-winning short film A Time Out of War, which mostly took place on a river.

 Rather than shooting with traditional takes, Laughton had the crew only slate at the beginning of each reel of film and let the camera roll continuously until the reel ran out.
 This was so that he could direct the actors without waiting to reset the camera and sound equipment, not unlike the way silent films used to be directed.
 Shelley Winters told Laughton she had this image of Willa as being "a fly fascinated by a spider, and she very willingly walks into this web".
 He liked this image and told her to channel that into the performance.
+Indeed, a stylized spider and web are seen as the children make their way along the riverbank at night fleeing Mitchum.
 Mitchum's performance in the film has been described as Brechtian acting, which Laughton had extensive experience with.
 According to Lillian Gish, Laughton was very unsure of himself on set as this was his first time directing a film, and when someone would give him a suggestion he would start talking about fears that his whole vision was wrong.
 Laughton's directing style was supportive and respectful of the actors' input and several of the actors have said it was among their favorite professional experiences.